How Celebrity Endorsement Misuse Leads To Lawsuits

-The UK fashion clothing brand, Topshop, has been under fire this week after settling a long running legal battle with Rihanna.
-The brand found them in some boiling water with the star after they unlawfully sold shirts in their stores with an image of the singer on one of the sleeveless shirts.
+The UK fashion clothing brand, Topshop, went under massive fire after settling a long running legal battle with Rihanna.
+The brand found themselves in boiling water with the star after they unlawfully sold shirts in their stores with an image of the singer on one of the sleeveless shirts.

 The image in question is a still shot of Rihanna’s face taken from the publicity photo used in the 2011 music video “We Found Love”.
 Rihanna brought forth a suit against the store for selling a product with her image on it without paying her an endorsement fee and royalty on sales.
 The shirts were initially sold as the "Rihanna Tank" and then after she complained, as the "Headscarf Girl Tank" and the "Icon Tank."